Solarnite/sqlalchemy-challenge/README.md

 This project uses Python and SQLAlchemy to do basic data exploration and analysis of an SQLite climate database.
 All analysis is done using SQLAlchemy (ORM queries), Pandas, and Matplotlib.
 It also provides an API (designed using Flask) for querying this climate data.

 # Tools
--SQLAlchemy, Pandas, Matplotlib
+*SQLAlchemy, Pandas, Matplotlib
--Flask API
+*Flask API

 # Part 1: Analyze and Explore the Climate Data